 It can only help you if you know exactly what you are looking for and act in time.
-That’s where the dedicated services of Cardamone Law come in.
+That’s where the dedicated services of Cardamone Law the best workers compensation attorney, come in.
 Unlike most other firms, we are dedicated to workers’ compensation laws and have helped thousands of clients reclaim their lives after suffering an injury at work.

 While the PA Workers Compensation law provides a variety of benefits to injured employees, 6 basic ones that cover a wide range of injuries and compensation.

 Today, we are going to focus on these 6 basic benefits and give you a glimpse of what PA Workers Comp law can do for you if you know where to look.

 According to the Workplace Safety Annual report released by the PA Department of Labor, a major benefit you can claim under Pennsylvania workers’ compensation law is the replacement of lost wages.

 “A portion of the worker’s salary is paid for the time lost from work as a result of a work-related disability.”

 When your work injury results in lost wages, the law moves to help you cover your losses, up to a certain amount.
 In 2020, this maximum amount was $1,081 per week.
 However, it is in the case of total disability.

 If your injury is partial and you can return to some light work, you can claim Partial Disability benefits.
 These benefits consist of “two-thirds of the gross difference in wage loss for up to 500 weeks”.

 This gross difference in wages refers to the difference between the two salaries: the salary you were getting before the injury and the salary you are now getting after you have returned to some light work.